 Many people tend to skip over this step.
 For one, the advice ‘communicate with your partner’ sounds like a cliché.
 Common responses to this suggestion include:

-- I've talked to him/her about this issue a million times!
+- I’ve talked to them about this issue a million times!

 - Speaking with them about it won’t do any good, so why bother?

 There a couple of things wrong with the bullets above.
 For one, communication is not just about talking.
 A significant part of communicating involves listening.

 When we are upset, angry, frustrated, sad, fill in the ______, it can be challenging to get our needs across.
 It is even harder to listen to our partner’s response.
 If they say something we don’t agree with, we tend to shut down.